matthiasmullie/mullie.eu/_posts/2016-04-20-don't-ask-that-question.md

 up blank after exhausting every possibility is no good use of your time either.

 Try explaining the problem to someone else in great detail, without actually doing so.
-I often start drafting an email to a colleague to explain my problem.
+I start to draft an email to a colleague to explain my problem.
 I usually outline the problem, and every possible solution I've considered and attempted to resolve it, and why it failed.
 Quite often, this exercise will result in never having to send that email at all.
 Going over everything again,